mhendrey/pocket_dimension/docs/source/pocket_dimension.rst

 Random projection is a dimension reduction technique that has some mathematical guarantees thanks to the Johnson-Lindenstrauss Lemma, though in practice it is common to get good results even if you blow past the mathematical guarantees to lower dimensions.
-Their are two different implementations within `scikit-learn.random_projection`, `GaussianRandomProjection` and `SparseRandomProjection`.
+There are two different implementations within `scikit-learn.random_projection`, `GaussianRandomProjection` and `SparseRandomProjection`.
 The `GaussianRandomProjection` will make a dense projection matrix which will quickly exhaust RAM if the one dimension is large.
 The